Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ## 2025-08-06 Day 1: Lac la Croix to Crooked Lake, north of Saturday Bay

-### 2025-08-06T17:53:31-05:00 (48.20686, -91.84773) 1244 feet Day 1: Lac la Croix to Crooked Lake, north of Saturday Bay

 We've been in camp for an hour or so.

-I used the inReach to let the home front know that we are here and are safe.
+I used the inReach to let the home front know that we are here and that we are safe.

 Zups picked us up promptly at 6:30.
 After breakfast, at around 9:00, they dropped us off at Bottle Portage.

 Before they were were dropped off at Black Robe Portage, we shared the boat with a family that was taking their first canoe trip.
-Mom was *way* out of her comfort zone but was being brave&mdash;she was in a boat for the first time and had taken swim lessons for the trip.
-Dad had done fishing trips before but had been one of the guys and not the guide.
+Mom was *way* out of her comfort zone but was being brave&mdash;the ride to Zups was her first time in a boat, and she had taken her first swim lessons.
+Dad had been on fishing trips before but had been one of the guys, not the guide.
 The daughter, who I guessed to be about 10, was all in on whatever dad was doing.
 Grandma and grandpa seemed bemused.
 Mom's brother seemed to think he would be lounging on a beach.
-Their tent was meant for car camping&mdash;it even included a porch.
-It had little wheels that might've been appropriate for a paved campground.
-As I understood, they planned to put six people in one large canoe and to tow a solo canoe which would hold their gear.
+Their tent was huge and was meant for car camping&mdash;it even included a porch.
+It's case had little wheels that might've been appropriate for a paved campground but not for even the best of portages.
+As I understood them, their plan was to put six people in one large canoe and to tow a solo canoe, which would hold their gear.
 I wish them well.

-We leapfrogged a group of seven that were traveling in aluminum canoes.
-(We later learned they are scouts.)
-Because of the differences between canoes and our better technique, we moved much faster on the water than they did.
-But even the woman that needed help getting her pack on moved faster on the trail than I.

 Royce used trekking poles on the portages, which he said helped.